 Anyway, as it's unfortunately not uncommon, especially on the main road from and to the airport in Lima, that crooks wander around vehicles stuck in traffic jams or waiting at a red light looking out for passengers having any valuables in sight., then smashing the window of the car and grabbing whatever they can out of the car, our last advice:

-- Luggage and other bigger bags / items should be in the locked trunk
+- Luggage and other bigger bags or other items should be in the locked trunk.

-- Smaller items like handbags, backpacks, cameras, laptops, iPads, etc. should be placed on the floor, not next to you on the seat.
+- Smaller items such as handbags, backpacks, cameras, laptops, iPads, etc. should be placed on the floor, not next to you on the seat.

-- To make it difficult smashing the window, open it a little.
+- To make it difficult smashing the window, slightly open it.